-We are currently FUNDRAISING to cover the legal fees and support our campaign to ensure the site is used for TREES not cars.
+We spent 12 months fundraising during the pandemic to cover the legal fees and to garner support for our campaign to ensure the site was used for TREES not cars.

 Trees Not Cars Community Campaigner takes Manchester City Council to Court